-- With the runner arm in the closed position locate the opening of the upper rear slot onto the side support (Fig. 2.32).
-DO NOT locate any further than the opening at this point. - Lift the front of the runner arm to locate the front slot against the side support (Fig. 2.32). - Push the runner arm towards the rear of the oven.
-The catch at the front will lift and drop to secure the runner arm in place (Fig. 2.32).
+With the runner arm in the closed position locate the opening of the upper rear slot on the side support (Fig. 2.36).
+DO NOT locate any further than the opening at this point.
+Although not shown in (Fig. 2.36), fitting is the same for the upper stud type supports.

+Lift the front of the runner arm to locate the front slot against the side support (Fig. 2.36).

+Push the runner arm towards the rear of the oven.
+The catch at the front will lift and drop to secure the runner arm in place (Fig. 2.36).

-To fit a shelf to the telescopic shelf runners
+To fit a rack to the telescopic rack runners

 Slide the telescopic runners forward until they stop.
-Holding the shelf above the runners, tilt the front downward and locate into the front of the runners.
-Lay the shelf flat.
-Press on the rear of the shelf to secure in place.
+Holding the rack above the runners, tilt the front downward and locate into the front of the runners.
+Lay the rack flat.
+Press on the rear of the rack to secure in place.

-To remove and refit the telescopic rack and runners
+To remove a rack from the Telescopic rack runners